HyPeeD/GiveawayBot/README.md

 This code is open source, you can modify it in your own way.
 If you want to, consider leaving the link to this Github project in a place on the bot to show that you respect the work of others.

+Presentation:

+This template is here to help you build a bot that will make Giveaways.
+This code is complete and has several functions such as:

+- The bot saves the giveaways so they won't be deleted if the bot needs to restart.
+- The bot can change language.
+- The bot can be configured (lounge logs, special role to manage launch a giveaway if the member does not have permission to manage messages ...)

+And lots of other features to discover !

 Configuration :

 First of all you will need Node, you can download it by just clicking [here](https://nodejs.org/en/download/).
 The most recent version is recommended.